 Not all children with disabilities are eligible for the disability amount.
 To be eligible a child must have a severe and prolonged impairment in physical or mental functions.
-An impairment is prolonged if it has lasted, or is expected to last, for a continuous period of at least 12 months
+An impairment is prolonged if it has lasted, or is assumed to last, for a continuous period of at least 12 months

 In a great many cases, a child’s disability is obvious, and there should be no issue with getting this disability benefit, however, in the case of the Autism Spectrum and other developmental disabilities, whether you get this benefit relies heavily on the documentation supplied by the diagnosing professional.
 The CRA can refuse your request for the Child Disability Benefit if your documentation is not to their liking, so make sure the diagnosing professional has filled in the forms before (and knows what needs to be said in the documentation).

 Second you need to get the professional to fill in a T2201 Disability Tax Credit Certificate for your child.
-If your Doctor or other professional says, “I have never done this before” or “I don’t have very good luck with these”, I would strongly suggest you find a Doctor or Hospital that does have experience with this (CHEO in Ottawa, Sick Kids in Toronto, The Children’s Hospital in Montreal as a few examples).
+If your Doctor or other professional says, “I have never done this before” or “I don’t have very good luck with these”, I would strongly suggest you find a Doctor or Hospital that does have experience with child disability benefit forms (CHEO in Ottawa, Sick Kids in Toronto, The Children’s Hospital in Montreal as a few examples).
 These folks know the correct phraseology needed to help you out.
 Nothing can be more frustrating than not getting benefits you deserve because of the writing shortcomings on a form.

 After you have the T2201, you can now start applying for the Child Disability Benefits, by filling out RC66 – Canada Child Benefits Application Form.
 The form is relatively straight forward to fill in, and wasn’t hard for my wife and myself, but there was an added wrinkle suggested by the OCTC Social Worker.

-Since our son was being diagnosed at age 3, we also applied to have the diagnosis and thus the benefit retroactive to my son’s birth.
+Since our son was diagnosed at age 3, we also applied to have the diagnosis and thus the benefit retroactive to my son’s birth.
 This means we actually applied to get the benefit ongoing, but also for the previous 3 years of my son’s life.
 OCTC gave us a template letter to fill in asking for this, to be included with the T2201, and RC66 application forms (remember to send ORIGINALS, the CRA will ignore photocopied T2201 forms, as they state on their site, this is important).

 Once you have finally compiled all of this information, you then can mail it into the CRA for their approval.
 As I stated, there are no guarantees here, but as long as you have followed all of the steps and have a well written set of documents you should be OK (in our case the diagnosis was accepted, but I have heard of other cases where the diagnosis was not accepted).

-Hope this helps those parents with disabled kids, if you think there is a mistake here or a step I have missed, please comment (I am not saying this is an exhaustive set of steps, just what we went through with our son).
+Hope this helps those parents with disabled kids.
+If you think there is a mistake here or a step I have missed, please comment.
+I am not saying this is an exhaustive set of steps, just what we went through with our son.